kumpan/unikorn/content/blog/2021-05-19-optimizing-images-for-a-better-user-experience.md

   * PNG – Produce high-quality images and therefore the file size becomes larger.
 This format is usually used for images with a transparent background.
   * JPEG – Give more freedom when reducing the size without spoiling the quality.
 They are often more SEO-friendly as the files are not as heavy as PNG.
   * SVG - It is the best option for high-resolution graphic images such as logos.
-  * GIF – The best choice for animated images.
+  * GIF – The best choice for animated images but can also be use for imagery that isn't too big.

 ## Suggestions of some really cool image optimisation tools!